YOUR LOCAL VOICE

-There is a committee of 7, including Chair, Vice-Chair, Secretary, Treasurer and Membership Secretary; all are local residents and they meet once a month.
-There is an Annual General Meeting (likely to be Virtual in 2020), to which all members are welcome, and a Quarterly Newsletter for information.
+There is a committee of 7, including Chair, Secretary, and Treasurer; all are local residents and they meet once a month.
+There is an Annual General Meeting to which all members are welcome, and a Quarterly Newsletter for information.

 JOIN NOW – Click the button above; membership covers the whole household.

 To join or renew, send or drop round your subscription (cheques payable to The Grove Park Group) to: